astral-sh/uv/docs/configuration/environment.md

   set, uv will use this password for publishing.
 - `UV_NO_SYNC`: Equivalent to the `--no-sync` command-line argument.
 If set, uv will skip updating the environment.
+- `UV_LOCKED`: Equivalent to the `--locked` command-line argument.
+If set, uv will assert that the `uv.lock` remains unchanged.
+- `UV_FROZEN`: Equivalent to the `--frozen` command-line argument.
+If set, uv will run without updating the `uv.lock` file.

 In each case, the corresponding command-line argument takes precedence over an environment variable.